AdamBanham/vispm/README.md

 The goal of vispm is to:
 - Have fun and create some cool stuff.
 - Make exciting process mining visualisation that would aspire others.
-- Create a layer interface supporting three levels: quick-easy access, general templates for specific use cases, super customisation via class objects.
+- Create a layered interface supporting three levels: quick-easy access, general templates for specific use cases, super customisation via class objects.

 ## Main Features